silicon-heaven/shv-doc/src/rpcmethods/login.md

 Broker should respond with a *Map* containing a *String* `"nonce"` field that can be used to perform login.
 The *nonce* needs to be an ASCII string with a length between 10 and 32 characters.
-The *nonce* must be the same in case of a `:hello` message retransmit during the login phase.
+The *nonce* must be the same for all `:hello` requests during the login phase.
 ```cpon
 <= <"id": 1>i{2: {"nonce": "vOLJaIZOVevrDdDq"}}
 ```